shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-screen.md

 ## Download Data

-Users can download data displayed from the main deal screen by clicking the "download view" and "download last xx" buttons on the top right hand side of the deal screen.
+Users can download data displayed from the main deal screen by clicking the "download view" and **download last xx** buttons on the top right hand side of the deal screen.

 **Download View:** This will download all the deals currently displayed on the screen into a CSV file.

 **Download last XX:** This will download all of the deals currently displayed on the screen as well as all deals in previous pages.
 For example, if user is viewing page 3 of the deals list, then deals from all 3 pages will be downloaded to the CSV.